acadTags/Automated-Social-Annotation/README.md

 ```
 python JMAN_train.py --dataset zhihu-sample --embedding_id jman-zhihu
 ```

+Similarly, we can train both dataset using the Bi-GRU or the HAN model by running each \_train.py file in the ./1 BiGRU/ or ./2 HAN/ folder.

 To view the changing of training loss and validation loss, replacing $PATH-logs$ to a real path.
 ```